OceaneKoo/movie_booking_system/README.md

 # 🎬 Movie Booking System

-A Movie Booking System that allows users to browse movies, view showtimes, select seats , book tickets online .
+A Movie Booking System that allows users to browse movies, view showtimes, select seats , book tickets online.
 The system is designed to simplify the movie ticket booking process for both users and administrators.

 ---